camunda/camunda-docs-static/get-started/content/apache-maven.md

 ```

 ### Browse Camunda Artifact Storage
-In order to browse the Camunda artifacts, here are the links which can be used.
+In order to browse the Camunda artifacts, here are the links which you can use.

 #### Community Edition
-The mentioned link in the Camunda Nexus part about the [Community Edition]({{< relref "#community-edition-2" >}}) is still valid due to URL redirects.

-An alternative is to directly use the new URL of Artifactory.
+This link helps you to browse the artifacts of Camunda Platform community edition.

 https://artifacts.camunda.com/ui/native/camunda-bpm

 #### Enterprise Edition
-The mentioned link in the Camunda Nexus part about the [Enterprise Edition]({{< relref "#enterprise-edition-2" >}}) is still valid due to URL redirects.

-An alternative is to directly use the new URL of Artifactory.
+This link helps you to browse the artifacts of Camunda Platform enterprise edition.
+The user needs to login before accessing the link.

 https://artifacts.camunda.com/ui/native/camunda-bpm-ee